 - Increased headaches, dizziness, hearing loss, ear pain, or ringing in the ears

-The cause of TMJ disorders is not always clear; however, it is important for an oral and maxillofacial surgeon to understand how the disorder arose in order to properly treat the problem.
-Sometimes the disorder maybe be a result of multiple causes.
+The cause of TMJ disorders is not always clear; however, it is important for an oral and maxillofacial surgeon to understand how the disorder arose to treat the problem properly.
+Sometimes the disorder is a result of multiple causes.

 - Injury to the jaw or muscles in the neck or head

 - Excessive clenching or grinding of the teeth